The South African Lipizzaners

 About

 In 1944 a select few Lipizzaners were rescued from war-torn Europe and brought to South Africa by Count Jankovich-Besan.
-The stallions at Kyalami are direct descendants of those horses and their predecessors.
+The stallions in Paarl are direct descendants of those horses and their predecessors.

 In 1951, Major George Iwanowski, a Cavalry Officer, left his native Poland to come to South Africa.
 He met Count Jankovich-Besan at the Royal Show in Pietermaritzburg, visited his stud and was offered a Lipizzaner to train, and thus ‘Maestoso Erdem’ became the first Lipizzaner to be seen demonstrating High School Dressage movements.